The Healthy Benefits of White Mulberry

 In order to accomplish this, he brought over ten thousand mulberry trees to feed the silkworms, planting some in a garden near Buckingham Palace.
 Yet, this project ultimately failed as he brought the wrong kind of mulberry tree.

 White Mulberry in the United States

 The British introduced white mulberry to North America before the American Revolution.
 White mulberry was first brought to America in a failed attempt to establish a silkworm industry.
 Since then, several varieties of this tree have spread through North America.
-In fact, now most counties in Ohio have some white mulberry trees.
-Often, they grow in unattended areas and open rural habitats.
+They grow in unattended areas and open rural habitats.